 The ideal omnichannel strategy is built around these pillars:

-While this may sound simple, you should expect differences across the different segments in your target audience.
+While this may sound simple, you should expect differences across the different segments of your target audience.
 These differences have to be accounted for in your strategy.
-To this end, it is imperative you undertake a deep dive of your target audience.
+To this end, you must undertake a deep dive into your target audience.
 The insights you gather will be used to map the customer journey.
 Ensuring the journey is seamless will make or break their omnichannel experience with your brand.

 2. Break down the walls

 The way businesses are organised may not be conducive for them to offer a seamless omnichannel experience.
 Walls separating departments and functions can impede this need.
 While these divisions may promote organisational efficiency, it matters little to consumers.
 Paramount to them is the ability to navigate through the channels with ease.

 Crucial challenge businesses must overcome harnessing digital and human-to-human channels.
 The latter remains relevant.
 Businesses tend to make the mistake of overlooking this.
 Ensuring this synergy between man and machine in delivering a delightful omnichannel experience calls for the breaking down walls.
 The clarity in communication between different stakeholders in the business avoids hiccups.
 These can contribute to delays.
 At a time when immediate gratification is a need, brands may pay a heavy price for this.